Serge Honi: Club career

 Honi began playing football with Canon Yaoundé.
 He started his professional career with C.F.
 Os Belenenses in the Portuguese top division, appearing in only five scoreless games during his only season, and going on loan to F.C.
 Famalicão in the second level for the following season.

-Honi moved to Greece in July 1995, initially joining first division side Larissa F.C. for one season.
-However, he left for level two side Naoussa F.C. in January of the following year, spending the following season with PAS Giannina F.C. and Ethnikos Piraeus FC, also in division two.
+Honi moved to Greece in July 1995, initially joining first division side AEL for one season.
+However, he left for level two side Naoussa F.C. in January of the following year, spending the following season with PAS Giannina F.C. and Ethnikos Piraeus, also in division two.

-The next season, still in the same country, Honi played for Panelefsiniakos FC (second level).
+The next season, still in the same country, Honi played for Panelefsiniakos (second level).
 After three seasons in Cyprus, he returned to Greece and played for Kastoria F.C. in the fourth division.
 After another season in the same category with Chalida FC, he joined third division side Thrasyvoulos FC.

 Honi retired from football in June 2004, at the age of 30.